kitzure/littleprince-patcher/README.md

   (`kill -9`, `taskkill /F`, power cut) leaves them behind - then run `Revert_Hosts.bat`, or on Linux:
   `sudo sed -i '/little-prince\|sunnyinteractive/d' /etc/hosts`

 * Server options: `python fake_server.py [port] [--no-hosts]`
 * Tested on Linux/Wine: the Little Prince patch boots the full version (no trial banner, no activation form) and writes `lic.dat` to `C:\Users\Public\Documents\Little Prince\Little Prince\`.

+## Disclaimer

+This project is for educational and preservation purposes only.
+These are long-discontinued Flash games still answers with an error, and this package exists so that people who already own a copy can keep playing it on their own machine.

+* Please respect the company.
+All games, artwork, music, characters and code belong to their developers and publishers.
+Nothing here claims any right over them.
+* Do not sell or bundle this package commercially, and do not use it for piracy \u2014 no serial keys, licences or game downloads are provided here.
+* Own the game first.
+Apply the patches only to a copy you legally own, and keep a backup of the original files.
+* Support the official release if the company ever makes these games available again.
+* If a rights holder asks, this repository should be removed.